sailro/EscapeFromTarkov-Trainer/README.md

 - No recoil (off by default).
 - Locations for taking/placing quest items (off by default).
 Only items related to your started quests are displayed.
 - Hidden stashes like buried barrels or ground caches (off by default).
-- Ability to list all lootable items and to track any item by name.
+- Ability to list all lootable items and to track any item by name (even in containers).
 - Load/Save all settings.

 ![Wallhack](https://github.com/sailro/EscapeFromTarkov-Trainer/raw/master/Images/demo.png)